-A grade of "I" (incomplete) may be recorded when a student who has successfully completed 75% of the requirements of a course is unable to meet all course requirements for reasons beyond his/her control.
+At the discretion of the instructor, a grade of "I" (incomplete) may be recorded when a student who has successfully completed 75% of the requirements of a course is unable to meet all course requirements for reasons beyond his/her control.
 Examples of such reasons would be the prolonged illness of the student or serious illness or death in the family.
 Procrastination, pressure of work in other courses, or employment are not satisfactory reasons.
 A grade of "I" will not be computed in the grade point average for the semester recorded; nonetheless, the "I" will be changed to a grade of "F" for grade and GPA purposes at the end of the next regular semester (fall or spring) unless course requirements are completed and the final grade is reported before the end of that semester.